thalessarubbi/GoBarber/README.md

 ## 🎯 Goal

-<p align="center">GoBarber is a projectdeveloped to help barbers to manage their appointments with customers and at the same time enable customers to create appointments with the barbers.</p>
+<p align="center">GoBarber is a project developed to help barbers to manage their appointments with customers and at the same time enable customers to create appointments with barbers.</p>

 ## 🎨 Layout
 ### 🕸 Web